Rhode Island School of Design Museum

 The small but comprehensive museum attached to the Rhode Island design college features many changing exhibitions, particularly relating to textiles.
 The museum's permanent collection includes the Abby Aldrich Rockefeller collection of Japanese prints, Chinese terracotta, Greek statuary and some French Impressionist paintings.
 Highlights are works by masters such as Monet, Cézanne, Rodin and Picasso.
 There is also an American section containing paintings by Gilbert Stuart, John Singleton Copley and John Singer Sargent.
-Please note that due to construction, the Museum's Benefit Street entrance will be closed as of April 2016 and visitors are asked to use the Museum's Chace Center entrance at 20 North Main Street.
+Please note that there are two entrances to the museum, the Museum's Benefit Street entrance and the Chace Center entrance at 20 North Main Street.

 Address: 224 Benefit Street